-In a powered-on state with outer layer authenticated, the device is operational where the user has authenticated to the outer layer of encryption.
+In a powered-on state with the outer layer authenticated, the EUD is operational where the user has authenticated to the outer layer of encryption.
 The device in this state is considered classified and should be handled accordingly.
-This includes all removable media when plugged into the host system.
+This applies to all removable media when plugged into the host system.